 Now we have the Nord 4 which brings adjustable wattage up to 80W, a larger 2000mAh battery, and dual-adjustable airflow rings.
 It comes with two pods and coils: an RPM pod and coil and an RPM 2 pod and coil.
 Both pods have a 4.5ml capacity and are compatible with all coils from their respective coil ranges.

-So is it worth upgrading from your current Nord device to the Nord 4?
+So is it worth upgrading from your current Nord device?
 I’ll answer this question and more in this review!

 - 1 x SMOK Nord 4 Device